jdsandifer/Portfolio/README.md

 to the presentation room's computers.
 We use PHP, HTML, and CSS for dynamic content delivery and JavaScript to control some interactions between the server and the client pages.
 Our servers have the LAMP stack: Linux box (Ubuntu), Apache server, MySQL database, and PHP code.

+**Freelance iOS Mobile Development (6 months of contract development experience)**
+- Built iOS applications in Swift to connect and monitor Bluetooth devices.
+- Communicated with team members using Slack, Jira, Zoom, and Trello.
+- Employed Git and Bitbucket for version control.

 **Hansen Architectural Systems, Inc. (1 year of functional programming experience)**
 - [ALUnit (published)](https://github.com/jdsandifer/ALUnit):